albertdavid00/GymApp-Backend/README.md

 make basic operations on the workouts.
 2. Represent a way to identify into the application.
 3. Hold information such as first name, last name, email, age.
+### Workout
+1. The app revolves around this entity.
+2. Used by users to record information about their real-life workout and keep track of their progress.
+3. Holds the exercises done by the user during the session and also gives insights about the volume and the duration of the workout.
+### Exercise
+1. Represent examples of physical activities that users can perform in the gym.
+2. Hold information like a description of steps to do the exercise correctly, what muscle groups are targeted (ex.
+Chest, Shoulders, Biceps etc.) and what equipment is required (ex.
+Barbell, Dumbbell etc.).
+### Workout-Exercise
+1. Represents the relationship between a user’s workout and the exercises they are about to perform during the workout.
+2. Holds information about the sets that the user performs for that specific exercise.
+### Set
+1. Holds information about the user’s performance for an exercise, such as the weight, the number of repetitions and the type of the set (warm-up, normal, drop, failure etc.).

 <!-- GETTING STARTED -->
 ## Getting Started